 The PCT funds a project which enables staff to work across settings on language skills and social development with children and parents.
 There is a police surgery open to the community on site every fortnight and the police also work with pupils at the school.
 In addition, the school leases out its spaces for a range of adult education courses.
+School case study 4

-11 Look ahead and plan accordingly, even when others are not able to work to the same timetable.
-37
+Julie Humphreys, the headteacher of Willowbrook, has planned her new facilities to ensure community education and multi-agency working support the wider school objectives.
+Look ahead and plan accordingly, even when others are not able to work to the same timetable.